-In the Azure Stack user-portal, go to the Extensions blade of the Windows virtual machines for which you want to enable these solutions, click + Add, select the Azure Update and Configuration Management extension, and click Create:
+In the Azure Stack user-portal, go to the Extensions blade of the virtual machines for which you want to enable these solutions, click + Add, select the Azure Update and Configuration Management extension, and click Create:

 Provide the previously created WorkspaceID and Primary Key to link the agent with the LogAnalytics workspace and click OK to deploy the extension.